SamRyzek/Skill-Distillery/unit_1/week2/README.md

   * Be able to design classes with attributes and methods.
   * Understand encapsulation and abstraction.
   * Know the definitions "cohesion" and "coupling."
+  * Understand constructors and initialization order.
+  * Create objects with static and instance fields.

 * Java 1
    * Chapter 8 - Objects and Classes